abusedmedia/Presenta-WWW/content/blog/scriptable-images.md

 ## Change the size of an element

-In this example we want to change the dimension of a graphic element based on the value of a parameter, such as a progress bar.
+In this example we want to change the dimension of a graphic element based on the value of a parameter, let's say a progress bar.

-Let's define the graphic element we want to be dynamic:
+So, we need to define the graphic element we want to be dynamic:

 <div class="img">